harishvc/harishvc.github.io/about/index.md

 Hello!
 I am Harish Chakravarthy.
 I am a dad, <a href="http://en.wikipedia.org/wiki/Maker_culture">maker</a>, avid runner, <a href="/2014/02/15/oreilly-reader-review-program/">book reviewer for O'Reilly</a> and an intrapreneur leveraging technology to make a positive difference.
 Search, User Experience, Data Visualization and Analytics are areas I am passionate about.
 <br/>
-I have presented in numerous conferences and shared my thoughts as guest speaker on numerous topics including <strong>leveraging open source</strong>, <strong>power of simplicity</strong>, <strong>user experience key ingredient for success</strong> and <strong>understanding analytics to make better decisions</strong>.
+I have written articles for <a href="http://www.linuxjournal.com">Linux Journal</a>, presented in numerous conferences and shared my thoughts as guest speaker on numerous topics including <strong>leveraging open source</strong>, <strong>power of simplicity</strong>, <strong>user experience key ingredient for success</strong> and <strong>understanding analytics to make better decisions</strong>.
 <br/><br/>